lingtalfi/bash-tasks/README.md

 Note2:

-You might run into an issue with the way the here document (<< ENDSSH) is handled in the script.

-If this is the case, the problem could be related to variable expansion.
-When you use << ENDSSH in your script, any variables inside ENDSSH will be expanded by your local shell before they're sent over SSH.
-To prevent this behavior and allow the variables to be expanded on the remote server, you should quote ENDSSH like this: << 'ENDSSH'.
+To prevent variables from being interpreted by the local shell before the commands are sent to the remote server, you can escape the dollar symbol like this: `\$`.

 ```bash
 #!/bin/bash